Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 Find out if you qualify for employment benefits and how to apply.

 Yes.
-Children (or surviving spouse) of deceased veterans may be eligible for additional healthcare benefits, survivors pension, Dependency and Indemnity Compensation (DIC) benefits, burial and memorial benefits (for the minor child, not the veteran), and more.
+Children (or surviving spouses) of deceased veterans may be eligible for additional healthcare benefits, survivors pensions, Dependency and Indemnity Compensation (DIC) benefits, burial and memorial benefits (for the minor child, not the veteran), and more.

 Survivors Pension